Weddinger Opposition: Weber Group

 In 1927, the group around Hans Weber initially dominated the KPD branches in the Palatinate and Wedding.
 At the Essen party congress in March 1927, the group played only a minor role; however, two of their representatives, Max Gerbig and Adolf Betz, were elected to the Central Committee.
 Betz broke away from the opposition in December 1927.
 In the same month the KPD leadership was able to assert itself against the opposition in Wedding for the first time since 1925.
 Weber left the Weddinger party leadership and returned to the Palatinate.

 In January 1928, the party leadership deposed Fritz Baumgärtner as Polleiter of the Palatinate because of an allegedly anti-party attitude.
 Several subdistricts and local groups protested against the removal of Baumgärtner, as well as the Arbeiter-Turnerinnen der Pfalz.
 In February and March, Fritz Baumgärtner, Max Frenzel and Hans Weber were expelled from the KPD.
 Accepting considerable membership losses through resignations and further exclusions, the party leadership succeeded in gaining a majority at the Palatinate District Party Congress in May 1928.

 The Weber group was involved in talks leading up to the establishment of the Lenin League in April 1928, but refused to participate in the league.
 Nevertheless, the Weber Group and the Lenin League ran together as the Old Communist Party (AKP) in the 1928 Reichstag election for the Palatinate constituency.
 The AKP remained meaningless with 3,127 votes, about a tenth of the votes for the KPD.
 However, contrary to the imperial trend in the Palatinate, the KPD lost votes.

 From the beginning of 1929 the group led by Max Frenzel called themselves Leninist-Bolsheviks.
 They published the former KPD functionary magazine Der Pionier with a circulation of 1000 copies.
 According to KPD reports, the group succeeded in broadening its base, benefiting from its anchoring in the labor movement.
 The number of members is said to have increased from around 160 (1928) to around 200 to 300 (late 1929).
 In the city council election in Ludwigshafen in December 1929, the group appeared as the Left Opposition of the KPD and achieved around 1,000 votes, almost a third of the KPD votes.
 The mandate won was carried out by Max Frenzel.
 For unknown reasons, Hans Weber withdrew from politics at the end of 1929, with which the group lost "one of its outstanding personalities".

 Even under Weber, the group had moved closer to Trotskyist positions.
 For example, a solidarity campaign was organized against Leon Trotsky's expulsion from the Soviet Union.
 In 1929 Weber published a German translation of Trotsky's work The International Revolution and the Communist International and contributed a foreword.
 From 1929 Kurt Landau tried to bring the remaining groups of the Weddinger opposition together with the opposition in the Lenin League.
-The United Left Opposition of the KPD - Bolshevik-Leninists, founded in March 1930, split in 1931, with the former members of the Weddinger opposition mostly joining the group around Landau, also known as the Funke Group.
+The Linke Opposition der KPD, founded in March 1930, split in 1931, with the former members of the Weddinger opposition mostly joining the group around Landau, also known as the Funke Group.